Rolling up and down near the highest elevation of the loop. Review and photos by Bruce on August 30, 2024.

 Bruce descends the second half of the loop.

 The top elevation on the loop is 9050 feet, with a low of 8650 where the loop crosses the Pine Canyon Road (SR 222) at the bottom of the loop.
-The expected riding season will be July through October.
+The riding season is July 1st through September 30th.
+(The loop closes for the winter on October 1st, but opens temporarily to fat bike riding once there's a good snowpack and the trails are groomed.)

 The Bonanza Loop is designed to ride counterclockwise.
 (Hikers can go either direction.)
 The loop is 5.2 miles around, with 700 feet of elevation change over the course of the loop.
 Overall, the trail would rank intermediate in difficulty.
 Strong beginners will enjoy this loop if they hike over some of the rock challenges.